datkekpiece/datkekpiece/README.md

 ### Hi there 👋

-Here are something you should know about me :
+Here are few things you should know about me :

 - 🖥 I’m an Android App Developer.
 - 🇭🇺 I’m a guy from Hungary.
-- 🕒 I like programming and playing video games in my freetime.
+- 🕒 I like programming and playing video games in my freetime
-- 🛠 I’m currently working on my website.